When to Use the Gray Rock Method

-Making a psychopath go away of his own volition is one application of Gray Rock.
-One might say that Gray Rock is a way of breaking up with a psychopath by using the old, “It’s not you, it’s me.” excuse, except that you act it out instead of saying it and the psychopath comes to that conclusion on his own.
+Making a psychopath go away of his own volition is one application of the Gray Rock Method .
+One might say that Gray Rocking is a way of breaking up with a psychopath by using the old, “It’s not you, it’s me.” excuse, except that you act it out instead of saying it and the psychopath comes to that conclusion on his own.

 Why it works: